-This 40-acre tract of marshy woodland between the Chesapeake and Ohio Canal (C&O) and the Potomac River was donated to the state for use as a waterfowl sanctuary.
-Two man-made ponds, or "impoundments," and adjacent forest make for a quiet interlude for strollers on the Canal Tow Path.
+This 40 acre tract of marshy woodland is located between the Chesapeake and Ohio Canal Towpath and the Potomac River.
+Dierssen was donated to the State by the Dierssen family for use as a waterfowl sanctuary.

 Located in Montgomery County along the C&O Canal upriver from Pennyfield Lock.
 From the Capital Beltway, take Exit 39, MD Route 190 west (River Road) toward Potomac.
 Turn left on Pennyfield Lock Road.
 On the C&O Canal Tow Path, head west for approximately 1/2 mile.
-For more information, contact the Gwynnbrook Work Center at (410) 356-9272.
+For more information, contact the Gwynnbrook Wildlife Office at 410)-356-9272.

 Photograph of Great Blue Heron, courtesy of John White